 Sean Wajert focuses primarily on complex commercial and products liability litigation.
-An experienced trial attorney, he has represented clients in the chemical, consumer product, pharmaceutical, medical device, food and fragrance, and industrial products sectors when they face significant product liability and mass tort claims.
+An experienced trial attorney, he has represented clients in the chemical, consumer product, pharmaceutical, medical device, food and fragrance, and industrial products sectors when they face significant product liability and mass tort claims, including putative class actions.
 He has litigated cases in federal and state courts in dozens of jurisdictions.

 Sean joined Shook after practicing as a partner with Dechert LLP, where he chaired the product liability and mass torts group for more than 10 years.
 In this capacity, he served as lead counsel for a flavor company in the national diacetyl litigation, as trial counsel in numerous diet drug trials and on the litigation team that secured a defense verdict in the first tobacco medical monitoring trial, a class action involving 250,000 plaintiffs in West Virginia.
 He also acted as lead counsel in complex commercial litigation arising from a textile mill fire and in a class action alleging the release of chemicals at a North Carolina pharmaceutical facility.
 Sean acted as lead counsel for a major animal health company in litigation brought by numerous chicken farms alleging that the client’s poultry vaccine was defective, leading to the death of their flocks.
 He recently served as co-lead national counsel for a pharmaceutical company in the testosterone replacement therapy mass tort, In Re: Testosterone Replacement Therapy Products Liability Litigation, No. 14-1748 (N.D.
 Ill.).
 Sean also is part of the team representing a pharmaceutical maker in MDL litigation alleging a prescription drug caused birth defects in the children of mothers who used the drug when pregnant.
 In addition to his product liability work, which has included asbestos, forklifts, isocyanates, PCBs and other manufacturing and consumer goods, Sean has represented multiple clients in putative class actions raising state consumer fraud, unfair or deceptive trade act claims, and has assisted clients with significant commercial disputes.